LLNL/Caliper/README.md

 ### Run the program

-Caliper-enabled tools will now be able to take and process snapshots or access the information provided by the source-code annotations at runtime.
+Caliper will now be able to take and process snapshots or access the information provided by the source-code annotations at runtime.
 The source-code annotations also provide hooks to enable various runtime actions, such as triggering snapshots or writing